FACT-Finder-Web-Components/documentation/markdown/en/overview-styling-elements.md

 style rules are deprecated, [custom properties and mixins](https://www.polymer-project.org/1.0/docs/devguide/styling.html) have been introduced in order to pass on styles across the borders of Shadow DOM.

-You can find all mixins and custom properties in the documentation or the html files of the individual elements.
+You can find all mixins and custom properties in the documentation or the HTML files of the individual elements.

 Example for the internal HTML structure of the ff-paging-item:
 ```html